Is AI Too Expensive for Small Business? What the Numbers Actually Say

 The entry point is lower than you think

-You don't need a $10,000 custom build to get started.
+You don't need an enterprise-sized project to get started.
 Most businesses see meaningful results from starting with one targeted workflow:

-• A chatbot that answers the 10 questions your team fields every single day
+- A chatbot that answers the handful of questions your team fields every single day

-One focused automation, done right, typically runs $1,500–$3,500 and can pay for itself within a quarter.
+One focused automation, done right, tends to pay for itself inside a quarter.
 That's a realistic entry point for almost any small business.

 From there, you expand based on what's working.